aman-saha/hate-speech-detection/README.md

 ## Overview ##

 The dataset used for this project consists of Tweets labeled as `hate_speech`, `offensive_language`, or `neither`.
 A more comprehensive description of the dataset is provided in `initial datasets` directory.
-The accompanying Python 3 scripts makes use of various Natural Language Processing and Machine Learning techniques to engineer various feature spaces (weighted TF-IDF scores, TF-IDF matrix, N-grams, sentiment scores, and dependency-based features) and trian various multi-class classification algorithms (Logistic Regression, Random Forest, XGBoost, and Multi-layer Perceprton) as well as Ensemble methods (weighted-average voting and stacking with LR meta-classifier).
+The accompanying Python 3 scripts make use of Natural Language Processing and Machine Learning techniques to engineer various feature spaces (weighted TF-IDF scores, TF-IDF matrix, N-grams, sentiment scores, and dependency-based features) and trian various multi-class classification algorithms (Logistic Regression, Random Forest, XGBoost, and Multi-layer Perceprton) as well as Ensemble methods (weighted-average voting and stacking with LR meta-classifier).

 To identify the most appropriate algorithm for this text classification task, model performance evaluation methods are provided and a comparative analysis between the models discussed above is included.
 Given the multi-class nature and class label imbalance, micro-average F1-scores and micro-average area under the ROC curve (AUC) are the chosen comparision and evaluation metrics.